rachelcluke/art-aesthete-quiz/README.md

 - When the user selects a quiz answer, the other options should be disabled until the next new question is loaded.
 This is less obvious since there is only a short window to pick another option before the next question is automatically loaded but it is still a bug that needs to be resolved.

+- When the user selects a quiz answer, only the text is modified.
+Ideally, the selected option's radio button should also be modified (e.g., filled in) to reinforce the user's chosen answer for a better UX.

 - The image displayed within the 'Next Up' is currently static but should be dynamic based on the next quiz mode as configured in setNextMode().

 \